CCI clears Air India-Vistara merger

 The Tata group had announced last November that as part of the merger, SIA will invest ₹2,059 crore in Air India.
 Post the consolidation, SIA will hold 25.1% shareholding in Air India.
 The deal is to be completed by March 2024.

-Tata Sons Chairman N Chandrasekaran then said the merger is an important milestone in the group's "journey to make Air India a truly world-class airline."
-Air India is focusing on growing both its network and fleet, revamping its customer proposition, enhancing safety, reliability, and on-time performance, he said then.
+Tata Sons chairman N. Chandrasekaran then said the merger is an important milestone in the group's "journey to make Air India a truly world-class airline".
+Air India is focusing on growing both its network and fleet, revamping its customer proposition, enhancing safety, reliability, and on-time performance, he added.

-TSAL is a joint venture between the Tata Group and the Singapore Airlines with the former holding 51% and the latter 49%.
+TSAL is a joint venture of Tata Group and the Singapore Airlines with the former holding 51% and the latter 49%.

 "The CCI approved the proposed combination subject to compliance of voluntary commitments offered by the parties," CCI said.